Learn all about the making of swords in this remote land of ancient myths

-- Learning about the origin of the Japanese sword
+- Learning about the Japanese sword

-- The scenic Orochi train ride
+- The scenic Orochi sightseeing train

 - Mansions and gardens built for samurai lords